WICG/Realms-Initialization-Control/README.md

 ![Screenshot 2024-03-03 at 11 06 18](https://github.com/weizman/Realms-Initialization-Control-API/assets/13243797/5fd96798-2442-4b6e-9be8-391ecca042f1)

+#### More

+Other downsides such as performance, compatibility and continuous resilience of such a solution are more important reasons for why achieving this in the user land is far from ideal.

 ## Goals

 * Give web applications control over all realms that fall under their origin - regardless of the APIs used to create the new realm and edge-cases like `about:blank`.